Terminal49/API/docs/In Depth Guides/1-quick-start.md

 To try this, you will need to first set up a URL on the open web to receive POST requests.
 Once you have done this, you'll be able to receive status updates from containers and shipments as they happen, which means you don't need to poll us for updates; we'll notify you.

-** Try it below.
-Click "Headers" and replace YOUR_API_KEY with your API key.**
+**Try it below.
+Click "Parameters" and replace YOUR_API_KEY with your API key.**

-Once this is done, any changes to shipments and containers you're tracking in step 2 will now be sent to your webhook URL as Http POST Requests.
+Once this is done, any changes to shipments and containers you're tracking will now be sent to your webhook URL as Http POST Requests.

-View the "Code Generation" button to see sample code.

 ```json http
 {